 When traveling to New York, we use the subway and taxi a few times, but we rarely think about using boats to get from one place to another.
-There are cruises taking you to the Statue of Liberty for example, but also to New Jersey, Manhattan, Brooklyn, Queens and even Governors Island.
+Cruises take you to the Statue of Liberty, for example, and New Jersey, Manhattan, Brooklyn, Queens, and even Governors Island.

 The NY Waterway?

 It is a kind of floating bus that moves from one point to another.

 It navigates on the Hudson River connecting Manhattan to New Jersey (NJ =)

 IN fact, the NY Waterway’s primary function is to help local residents from New Jersey commute to New York.

 The NY Waterway “Hudson River Ferry” includes ten terminals in New Jersey and three terminals in Manhattan:

 What are the rates for the NY Waterway and how to get tickets?

 Therefore, the NY Waterway Ferry Hudson River costs: